 - A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
-When notifying the Warning/Evacuation Director or designee, request additional security as appropriate. - B. Continue to monitor the damaged dike of the Ash Pond System and notify the Engineer Lead and the Professional Engineer if any significant changes are observed.
-This should be done without compromising the safety of anyone performing the inspection. - C. Contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - D. Confer with the Engineer Lead and Professional Engineer to determine corrective/preventative actions that must be taken. - E. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail. - F. Record all information, observations, and actions on an Event Log Form (Form 3.1). - G. Evaluate conditions in accordance with the Evaluation/Decision table below at least daily or whenever conditions change significantly.
-If appropriate, adjust the event level or terminate EAP operations. - H. Establish a means to keep in frequent contact with the Engineer Lead and the Professional Engineer until Event Level 1 is terminated.
+When notifying the Warning/Evacuation Director or designee, request additional security as appropriate. - B. Continue to monitor the damaged dike of the Ash Pond System and notify the Engineering Director or designee if any significant changes are observed.
+This should be done without compromising the safety of anyone performing the inspection. - C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail. - E. Record all information, observations, and actions on an Event Log Form (Form 3.1). - F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.